aergoio/aergo-identity/doc/did-method-spec.md

 The DID document is built by using read only functions and contract events on the did registry.

-Any value from the registry that returns an AERGO address will be added to the `publicKey` array of the DID document with type `Secp256k1VerificationKey2018` and an `aergoAddress` attribute containing the address.
+Any value from the registry that returns an Aergo address will be added to the `publicKey` array of the DID document with type `Secp256k1VerificationKey2018` and an `aergoAddress` attribute containing the address.

 #### Owner Address